pippocla/my_home/README.md

-# Beta test for implement My Home bTicino platform in Home Assistant
+# My Home bTicino platform in Home Assistant
-The system is functioning with light, temperature and switch.
+The system is functioning with light and temperature.
+LIGHT
-The platform is able to upgrade the state of light also if you press the wall trigger.
+Show the state of light
-For the moment there is a delay between when you turn on or off a light in HA or on the wall trigger and the HA state, but the action on the light is immediate.
+Switch ON or OFF pressing the wall trigger or using HA.

+TEMPERATURE
+It's possible to read for each zone: the temperature from the probe, the set temperature, the state of the valve

+GATEWAY
+It's possible to read the data from the gateway bTicino installed:
+Gateway Model
+Gateway IP
+Gateway Firmware
+Gateway Uptime

 HOW TO INSTALL

-Create under configuration directory a new directory custom_components, then copy the file in the same directory they are here.
+Copy all the file under custom_components directory, if not present, create it.
 You must have:
-my_home.py
-light
-  my_home.py
-sensor
-  my_home.py
-switch
-  my_home.py
+custom_components
+  my_home
+    __init__.py
+    light.py
+    sensor.py
+    manifest.json

-You have to install the openWebNet==1.2.8 from Pypi
+System install automatically OpenWeb==0.0.7 from Pypi

-on hassbian type:

-pip3 install OpenWebNet==1.2.8

 HOW TO USE